rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

         * 32 bit by 16 bit division giving 16 bit quotient and 16 bit remainder ( signed and unsigned )
         * 16 bit by 16 bit division giving 16 bit quotient and 16 bit remainder ( signed )
         * 16 bit by 16 bit multiplication giving 32 bit product ( signed and unsigned )
+            * Two implementations provided
+                * Binary long multiplication ( not used )
+                * via DSP blocks ( used )

 Cycle | Action | Notes
 ----- | ----- | -----
 0 | Update stackNext (2nd item on the stack) and rStackTop (1st item on the return stack).<br>Read instruction from PC memory location and stackTop memory location. | Pointers to the correct addresses in the stacks and memory are maintained via wires.
 1 | Execute the J1+ CPU instruction. | Memory writes are started in this cycle.
 Co-processor operations are started in this cycle.
-2 | Write to the data and return stacks. | Update data and return stack pointers and memory addresses.
+2 | Write to the data and return stacks.<br>ULX3S Clear the co-processor controls. | Update data and return stack pointers and memory addresses.
 Memory reads are started in this cycle.
-3 | Clear the co-processor controls. | This is performed in cycle 3 as the J1+ CPU runs at 50MHz, the co-processors at 25MHz.
-Allows the co-processors to detect the input from cycle 1.
+3 | DE10NANO Clear the co-processor controls. |

 For communication with j1eforth there is a UART which provides input and output, output is duplicated on the terminal display.
 The ULX3S eventually will have PS/2 keyboard input via the us2 connector and a USB OTG and PS/2 to USB converter.